ReferenceType/H264Sharp/README.md

 # H264Sharp
 Cisco's OpenH264 C++/CLI wrapper in C# with optimised image format conversions.
-It is very suitable for realtime streaming.
+It is very suitable for realtime streaming over network.
 - Offers managed and unmanaged intuitive API.
 - Tested on .NetFramework and NetCore(upto 7).
 - Compatible with OpenCV.(i.e. OpenCVsharp)